- What are the sources of RTA’s revenue and funding and how does that impact the budget?

-The HealthLine, which was named the best BRT system in North America, is an international model of how transit done right can both increase ridership and spur economic development.
+The HealthLine, named the best BRT system in North America, is an international model of how transit done right can both increase ridership and spur economic development.
 Since its inception in 2008, ridership has increased by more than 60 percent, and more than $5 billion in economic activity has occurred along the Corridor.

 When is RTA going to extend the rail service in Northeast Ohio?

 The answer to that question is when and if funding becomes available and demand is sufficient.
 Today’s budget estimate for extending rail is approximately $100 million per mile.
-There are currently no local resources available for such an investment as all current dollars are being dedicated to maintaining the current rail system.
+There are currently no local resources available for such an investment, as all current dollars are being dedicated to maintaining the current rail system.

 What is RTA’s biggest challenge going forward?

 A significant challenge is finding resources to allow for the replacement of RTA's rail car fleet and track rehabilitation.
 Due to the age of the fleet and infrastructure, RTA has more than $300 million in unfunded capital needs related to this.